History of Rebecca Lobo in Timeline

 In 1994, Rebecca Lobo was awarded the prestigious Honda-Broderick Cup.

-In 1996, Rebecca Lobo and her mother, Ruth Ann Lobo, collaborated on a book entitled "The Home Team" about Ruth Ann's battle with breast cancer.
+In 1996, Rebecca Lobo and her mother, Ruth Ann Lobo, collaborated on a book entitled "The Home Team", which dealt with Ruth Ann's battle with breast cancer.
 They also founded the Ruth Ann and Rebecca Lobo Scholarship.
+Lobo was the spokesperson for the Lee National Denim Day fundraiser.

-In 1996, Rebecca Lobo won a gold medal as part of the US team at the Olympics in Atlanta, GA.
+In 1996, Rebecca Lobo shared in the gold medal as a member of the US team at the Olympics in Atlanta, GA.

-On January 22, 1997, Rebecca Lobo was assigned to the New York Liberty during the WNBA's first player allocations.
+On January 22, 1997, Rebecca Lobo was assigned to the New York Liberty during the league's first player allocations.

 June 21, 1997: WNBA Debut

-On June 21, 1997, Rebecca Lobo made her WNBA debut in a 67-57 victory over the Los Angeles Sparks, recording 16 points, 6 rebounds, and 3 assists.
-The Liberty later lost to the Houston Comets in the WNBA Finals.
+On June 21, 1997, Rebecca Lobo made her debut in the WNBA, playing in a 67 - 57 victory over the Los Angeles Sparks, recording 16 points, 6 rebounds and 3 assists.

 In 1997, Rebecca Lobo began her professional career in the Women's National Basketball Association (WNBA).

-In 1998, Rebecca Lobo played for the Liberty averaging 11.7 points and 6.9 rebounds and the team finished 18 - 12, but the Liberty did not make the playoffs.
+In 1998, Rebecca Lobo averaged 11.7 points and 6.9 rebounds for the New York Liberty, but the team did not make the playoffs despite an 18-12 record.

-In 1999, Rebecca Lobo suffered a setback, tearing her left anterior cruciate ligament and her meniscus in the first game of the season.
+In 1999, Rebecca Lobo tore her left anterior cruciate ligament and her meniscus in the first game of the season.
 She was selected to the inaugural WNBA All-Star team but could not play due to the injury.

-In December 1999, Rebecca Lobo reinjured her knee, leading her to miss the entire 2000 season.
+In December 1999, Rebecca Lobo reinjured her knee and ended up missing all of the 2000 season.

 2000: Spokesperson for Body1.com

-Starting in 2000, Rebecca Lobo served as a national spokesperson and backer for Body1.com, campaigning to raise awareness of knee injury risks in women.
+Starting in 2000, Rebecca Lobo served as national spokesperson for Body1.com, a network of sites providing information on medical technologies.
+She also campaigned to raise awareness of knee injury risks in women.

-In 2001, Rebecca Lobo returned to the WNBA season but played sparingly, totaling only 85 minutes.
+In 2001, Rebecca Lobo returned to the court but played sparingly, totaling only 85 minutes.

 In January 2002, during the WNBA offseason, Rebecca Lobo joined the Springfield Spirit in the National Women's Basketball League.

-On April 3, 2002, the Liberty traded Rebecca Lobo to the Houston Comets in exchange for Houston's second-round selection in the 2002 WNBA draft.
+On April 3, 2002, the Liberty traded Rebecca Lobo to the Houston Comets in exchange for Houston's second-round selection (26th overall) in the 2002 WNBA draft.

-In 2002, Rebecca Lobo played for the Springfield Spirit.
+In 2002, Lobo played for the Springfield Spirit in the National Women's Basketball League.

 On February 14, 2003, Rebecca Lobo was traded to the Connecticut Sun for a 2003 second-round pick.

-During the WNBA offseason, in February 2003, Rebecca Lobo returned to the Spirit and in her first game, she had 25 points and 14 rebounds.
+In February 2003, during the WNBA offseason, Rebecca Lobo returned to the Springfield Spirit and scored 25 points and 14 rebounds in her first game of the season.

 April 12, 2003: Marriage to Steve Rushin

-On April 12, 2003, Rebecca Lobo married Sports Illustrated writer Steve Rushin and changed her last name to Lobo-Rushin.
-The wedding took place at the Basketball Hall of Fame.
+On April 12, 2003, Rebecca Lobo changed her last name to Lobo-Rushin after marrying Sports Illustrated writer Steve Rushin at the Basketball Hall of Fame in Springfield, Massachusetts.

 September 7, 2003: Final WNBA Game

-On September 7, 2003, Rebecca Lobo played her final WNBA game in Game 2 of the 2003 Eastern Conference Finals against the Detroit Shock.
-She recorded 9 points, 6 rebounds, 4 assists, and 3 blocks.
+On September 7, 2003, Rebecca Lobo played her final WNBA game in Game 2 of the 2003 Eastern Conference Finals against the Detroit Shock, recording 9 points, 6 rebounds, 4 assists, and 3 blocks.

 September 23, 2003: Retirement Announcement

-On September 23, 2003, Rebecca Lobo announced her retirement from professional basketball.
+On September 23, 2003, Rebecca Lobo announced her retirement from the WNBA.

 2003: End of WNBA Career

-In 2003, Rebecca Lobo concluded her professional career in the Women's National Basketball Association (WNBA).
+In 2003, Rebecca Lobo ended her professional career in the Women's National Basketball Association (WNBA).

 January 26, 2009: High School Scoring Record Surpassed

-On January 26, 2009, Bilqis Abdul-Qaadir surpassed Rebecca Lobo's state scoring record of 2,740 points in high school basketball, a record Lobo had held for 18 years.
+On January 26, 2009, Bilqis Abdul-Qaadir surpassed Rebecca Lobo's Massachusetts state scoring record of 2,740 points, a record Lobo had held for 18 years since her high school career at Southwick-Tolland Regional High School.

 2010: Induction into the Women's Basketball Hall of Fame